Spaqin/spaq-in/src/posts/quo-vadis-fujifilm.md

 Or that vertically mounted 1" sensor camera that's rumoured.
 Obviously following the Pentax 17 hype.
 And we do need more compact cameras, but it feels off.
 Will it turn out to be a fashion statement?

 Fuji seems to be trying to capture the pro market with X-H and X-Ty series, and fashion statements with film sim dials and X100.
 As a pro, I'd rather recommend Sony or Nikon immediately, since the latter has finally caught up in the mirrorless market.
-For photography amateurs that just enjoy taking photos, they also have little choice.
-They could make a small, capable camera with stills as main priority, but choose not to.
+For photography amateurs that just enjoy taking photos and want to get a decent camera that is more than a trendy accessory, they also have little choice.
+Fuji could make a small, capable camera with stills as main priority, but choose not to.

 The first party lenses are generally expensive for what they offer, and when adapting you have to deal with the crop.
 Viltrox does save the day, and it's probably the only way a savvy enthusiast can enjoy the system.
 I don't think I would've bought any first-party lenses if they didn't come out to the rescue.
 The 27 and 75 1.2 are amazing, and the 13mm f1.4 will stay in my kit until I get rid of the whole system.

 The competition?
-It's really tough - there's used A7 series, or the Zf in similar price range, I think.
+It's really tough - there's used A7 series, Z6/Z6ii or the Zf in similar price range, I think.
 And with these, you get the full frame.
 Or a6400 in APS-C range, or Z50/Zfc, although APS-C lens lineup on Nikon is pitiful; Sony should also update the bodies at some point - but they're no less capable than Fuji offerings.
 Still, it's getting harder and harder to recommend Fujifilm to anyone, when better or cheaper options are available.
 Someone looking for a lighter kit would probably be better off with M43 too.

 Given no X-Pro4, I have a feeling like that part of the market will be abandoned in favor of cameras that look good and hip.
 Pro market may still get some support from existing consumer base, but that may also lose focus, with more resources in the GFX segment.
 So that will leave two parts of the market - complete amateurs (volume) and hardcore pros (high margins) for Fuji.
 That's just my guess.

 # Quo vadis, me?

+The seed for the whole article here was sown long time ago, with being salty that X-T40 did not come out.

 I'll be keeping the X-S10 probably for a bit - with the zoom lenses the Fuji still makes a decent, convenient kit, but if I get my hands on few Z zooms, I will probably get rid of it.
 I do enjoy its lightness and I would prefer to take it on hikes, so I can feel I would still have some use of it.
 It's still capable of taking great images, and with zoom versatility it would be better for landscapes.